followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/commonAxisSettings/discreteAxisDivisionMode.md

 <!--fullDescription-->
 When a discrete axis is divided, its ticks/grid lines are located between labels by default.
 If this is not appropriate, use the **discreteAxisDivisionMode** property to set the required mode for positioning ticks and grid lines on a discrete axis.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `DiscreteAxisDivisionMode` enum.
+This enum accepts the following values: `BetweenLabels` and `CrossLabels`.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/chartspolarandradarchartspolarandradarchartswindrose/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->